vanshkharbanda93-alt/IMC_Prosperity_4/README.md

 | Final score | 253,209 Xirecs |

 This was a useful practical project for developing intuition around market making, fair-value estimation, position limits, inventory risk, backtesting, and fast strategy iteration under time pressure.
+Note: The country ranking reflects the team captain’s registered country on the leaderboard.

 ## Repository Structure